Evolutionary-Intelligence/EC-A-Modern-Perspective/README.md

-# Evolutionary Computation (EC): A Modern Perspective
+# Evolutionary Computation (EC): A Modern Perspective [A Free Book]

 This is an online book for **Evolutionary Computation (EC)**, currently written/edited by *Qiqi Duan* @HIT (Harbin, China), Qi Zhao* @SUSTech (Shenzhen, China) and *Yijun Yang* @Tencent AI Lab (Shenzhen, China).
 We started to write this entirely open-access book from July, 2023 and plan to finish it's first edition in December, 2027.
 Owing to its **entirely open** nature, any suggestions, improvements, corrections, and even criticisms to it are **highly encouraged** via e.g., [Issues](https://github.com/Evolutionary-Intelligence/EC-A-Modern-Perspective/issues) or